BrianInGermany/mainandwine/corona_press_conference.md

 ---
 layout: page
-title: New Corona Rules in Hessen in English (30 Nov.
+title: New Corona Rules for Hessen in English (30 Nov.
 2021)
 description: Summary of Volker Bouffier's press conference from 30 Nov.
 2021
 ---